2025

 Minnesota Zoo Foundation Financials

-Note: The Minnesota Zoo Foundation is in the final stages of the Step Into Nature Capital Campaign, and the beginning of an Animal Hospital Campaign, and as such both Revenue and Expenses are significantly impacted by the variability of a multi-year capital campaign.
+Note: The Minnesota Zoo Foundation , and as such both Revenue and Expenses are significantly impacted by the variability of a multi-year capital campaign.

 Revenue